AnhadSachdeva/Redis-Inspired-In-Memory-Key-Value-Store-/README.md

 ./redis_server

-# connect to server
+# Test the server using the Python script (recommended):
-nc localhost 1234
+python redis_test.py

+# Note: Direct connection with nc is not supported due to binary protocol requirements instead use the python script

+### Testing
+./redis_cli.py

+# Commands:
 set key value
 get key
 del key

-# Or use py test script
-python redis_test.py